-Next, you can choose to create your data collection tools (DTCs) on the MEL Design page.
+Next, you can choose to create your data collection tools (DCTs) on the MEL Design page.

-If you have the DTCs in mind that you know you’ll use for your project, go ahead and set those up manually, or by using the guided MEL Design Wizard, which walks you through the process step by step.
+If you have the DCTs in mind that you’ll use for your project, go ahead and set those up manually, or by using the guided MEL Design Wizard, which walks you through the process step by step.

 Let’s move along to the Indicators page.
 This page is similar to the Performance Measurement Framework, Logframe or Results Framework.

 You can start populating your indicators and figure out how you’ll measure the results of your project!
 This is exciting stage of your project design, and Kinaki is great for keeping you organized.